 “I am sorry to have to disclose this to you, but Henry has fallen ill with a dreadful sickness.
-He sent me so as to announce you beforehand of his will so that you could thank him.
-What a kind and loving old man he is, and yet he has included I and my husband so smaller in his will even though we, in desperation, need the money to pay a large amount of debt that we have so sadly gotten ourselves caught in.
+He sent me here so as to announce to you beforehand of his will so that you could thank him.
+What a kind and loving old man he is, and yet he has included me and my husband in such a smaller amount of his will even though we, in desperation, need the money to pay a large amount of debt that we have so sadly gotten ourselves caught in.
 Actually, that’s why I came here.
-We were curious, since he gave you such a large some, if you could help us out.”
+We were curious, since he gave you such a large sum, if you could help us out.”
 I turned my head and looked to the side at these words.
 I didn’t want to make eye contact...

 “Oh...
 Well, that’s unsettling.
 Why didn’t he just tell me directly?”

 “He thought it would be more polite and help you deal with news if someone told you in person.”
-I looked uneasy at this and Charlie turned his head to look at me and as he did so his blonde hair danced on his face, and rested uneven on it showing he felt distress.
+I looked uneasy at this and Charlie turned his head to look at me and as he did so his blonde hair danced on his face, resting uneven on it and clearly showing he felt distress.

 “Don’t worry Edwin.
 He was just thinking about you..”
-I ignored him, brought my arm up and let my fingers rub my forehead as my head turned to it, where then I lifted my head looked at her with my face filled with melancholy.
+I ignored him, brought my arm up and let my fingers rub my forehead as my head turned to it, where then I lifted my head so to look at her with my face filled with melancholy.

 “Well, then he was wrong.”
 She looked a little hurt at this and Charlie gave me a glare that made him look both annoyed and concerned.
-Elizabeth fidgeted with the fork for her cake in her hand and looked slightly offended at this remark.
+Elizabeth fidgeted with the fork for the piece of cake in her hand and looked slightly offended at this remark.

 “Edwin!
 You need some help!
 I mean, look at this!”
 She grabbed ahold of Charlie’s arm and pulled, and at that moment we knew there was something wrong with her.
 Yes, you see, it wasn’t me that was causing the dismay in this room, but instead her!
 She did not fit!
 Charlie screamed in agony and called for me to help him in shock and panic.

 “STOP!
 LET GO OF HIM!”
-My throat felt sore from this and I lunged forward with all my strength, grabbed her, and pulled her arm off of him.
-She screamed and struggled as I held her arms behind her back while on the ground, and with the loose parts of her arm, she managed to drive the knife towards my leg.
+My throat felt sore from yelling and I lunged forward with all my strength, grabbed her, and pulled her arm off of him.
+She screamed and struggled as I held her arms behind her back while on the ground, and with her arm free, she managed to drive the knife towards my leg.
 She would have stabbed my leg, but I had too good of reflexes and simply dodged it.
 She then twisted the knife in her hand and with skill attempted to stab my throat.
 She was trying to kill me!
 However, sadly for her, I was stronger.
-I slipped my hand down her arm and grasped her hand and the knife in it with all my strength, and brought it towards her chest.
+I slipped my hand down her arm and clasped her hand and the knife in it with all my strength, bringing it towards her chest.
 She screamed so intensely that my ears almost bled and then she tried to resist, but I brought it down to her chest in a forceful motion.
-Crimson splattered the room and all over my body, but I didn’t care for I was filled with joy.
+Crimson splattered the room and all over my body, but I hadn't the slightest care, for I was filled with joy.
 I let go and relaxed as I fell into a well deserved sleep.

 KNOCK!
 KNOCK!
 “Is this the residence of Mr. Edwin Simone White?!”

-I didn’t reply and he repeated the question.
+I did not reply, so repeated the question.
 I got up and concurred with him, but then I saw it.
-A mess of blood had splattered the floor and I thought to myself: what have I done?”
-The question repeated in my mind and I didn’t think to open the door.
+A mess of blood had splattered the floor and I thought to myself: what have I done?
+The question repeated in my mind and I couldn't think to open the door.